2013–14 OHL season: 2014 OHL Priority Selection

 On April 5, 2014, the OHL conducted the 2014 Ontario Hockey League Priority Selection.
-The Sarnia Sting held the first overall pick in the draft, and selected Jakob Chychrun from the Toronto Jr. Canadiens of the GTHL.
+The Sarnia Sting held the first overall pick in the draft and selected Jakob Chychrun from the Toronto Jr. Canadiens of the GTHL.
 Chychrun was awarded the Jack Ferguson Award, awarded to the top pick in the draft.

 Below are the players who were selected in the first round of the 2014 Ontario Hockey League Priority Selection.

 2014 NHL Entry Draft

-On June 27-28, 2014, the National Hockey League conducted the 2014 NHL Entry Draft held at the Wells Fargo Center in Philadelphia, Pennsylvania.
+On June 27–28, 2014, the National Hockey League conducted the 2014 NHL Entry Draft held at the Wells Fargo Center in Philadelphia, Pennsylvania.
 In total, 41 players from the Ontario Hockey League were selected in the draft.
 Aaron Ekblad of the Barrie Colts was the first player from the OHL to be selected, as he was taken with the first overall pick by the Florida Panthers.

 Below are the players selected from OHL teams at the NHL Entry Draft.

 2014 CHL Import Draft

 On July 2, 2014, the Canadian Hockey League conducted the 2014 CHL Import Draft, in which teams in all three CHL leagues participate in.
-The Sarnia Sting held the first pick in the draft by a team in the OHL, and selected Pavel Zacha from the Czech Republic with their selection.
+The Sarnia Sting held the first pick in the draft by a team in the OHL and selected Pavel Zacha from the Czech Republic with the selection.

 Below are the players who were selected in the first round by Ontario Hockey League teams in the 2014 CHL Import Draft.